 When the baby was two months old, Violet learned that she would be deported, along with her son, her daughter and granddaughter.
 Unfortunately, this kind of story is becoming increasingly familiar in Canada.

 On June 30, 2012, changes to health-care coverage for refugees took effect in Canada.
 Since 1957 the Interim Federal Health Program had provided interim health-care coverage for refugees.
-This program covered refugees until they were eligible for provincial coverage, or refused refugee claimants until they were deported.
+This program covered refugees until they were eligible for provincial coverage, or refused deported.
 Early in 2012, the federal government suggested that the program was at risk.
 “Too many tax dollars are spent on asylum claimants who are not in need of protection,” said the Minister then responsible, Jason Kenney.

 Kenney stated in a press release that the federal government should not “ask Canadians to pay for benefits for protected persons and refugee claimants that are more generous than what they are entitled to themselves.”
 The suggestion was that there were thousands of fraudulent claims for refugee status (and health care) that were robbing Canadian taxpayers and their health services.